will-developer/IntuitiveCare/README.md

     ```
 2.  **Create and activate a virtual environment:**

+    - On Windows with bash

     ```bash
-    # On Windows with bash
+    # python -m venv venv
     # source venv\Scripts\activate
     ```